Starting at $10 per user, per month, Google Voice Standard is the cheapest VoIP plan available.

 - Enterprise: Custom

-Dialpad Standard has an impressive toolkit for fielding high volumes of inbound calls, with examples including a multi-level auto attendant, visual voicemail, routing, and forwarding.
+- Impressive toolkit for managing inbound calls, including a multi-level auto attendant, visual voicemail, routing, and forwarding

 With Dialpad, you can customize your routing options to ensure your calls are always connected to the right party.
 Source: Tech.co testing